 Maybe this sounds like the very kind of stuff you’ve tried to shield your kid from since she left preschool.
 But here’s the reality: In a few short years, all this info is going on the financial aid forms that both you and your kid will have to sign, so she will see it anyway.
 Better to make your kid a part of the process now.

 What if your kid says, “Why can’t you pay for the whole thing?”
 If this makes you feel guilty, remember that survey: Most other parents are in the same boat.
 Explain that college is a huge investment.
 Most people don’t have the cash to pay for an entire house all at once.
-College is similar in terms of the financial lift.
+College tuition is similar in terms of the financial lift.
 That’s why it’s important to come up with a strategy that uses aid, loans, and the money that both of you have saved.
 (Be sure to point out that college is an investment that pays dividends.
 Over the course of her lifetime, her college diploma will earn her an average of $1 million more than someone who stopped at high school.)

 Maybe your kid already has some money contributed by relatives over the years socked away, which is great.
 Perhaps he’s already planning to find a part-time or summer job.
 If not, now’s the time to bring it up.
 To make sure work doesn’t undercut her GPA, keep it under 15 hours a week during the school year.
 Maybe your kid is planning to bankroll his degree on scholarships.
 Go get ’em!
 But he should know that a small fraction of scholarships cover all college costs.
 Finally, your kid should know that most students have to take out at least some loans, and that there’s a smart way to do that.
 (See my Paying for College infographic for a primer.)

 Last year, an annual nationwide survey of incoming college freshman found that more than half the kids worried about how they would pay for college.
 You’ll have lots of other chances to talk about the details (and to do more research into your options) over the next couple years.
-But by starting this conversation early, you’ll take a huge step toward easing your kid’s anxiety and preparing for that first tuition bill together.
+But by starting this conversation early, you’ll take a huge step toward easing your kid’s anxiety and preparing for that first college tuition bill together.

 Read more articles from the We Need To Talk series.